ARIADNEXT & Identity.TM are now IDnow.Learn more

 • The scammer will convince the victim to download an investment app and trade with them to demonstrate how it works.
 The platform will first allow small withdrawals.
 Later, upon more significant cash withdrawal requests, the platform may impose taxes or fees and inform the victim that their account has been frozen and that paying the fees is the only solution.

-• The scammer’s recommended site may have a misspelled URL.
-Always make 100% sure you are using a legitimate website.
+• The scammer’s recommended site may have a misspelled URL of an often poorly designed website/application from-third party services for virtual currency transactions.
+Always make 100% sure you are using a legitimate website/application.

 Preparing for the known: Operating in a world of crypto regulation.